coverclock/com-diag-hazer/README.md

            -O          Output sentences to DEVICE.
            -P PORT     Send to or receive from PORT.
            -R          Print a report on standard output.
-           -W NMEA     Collapse escapes, generate and append suffix, and write to DEVICE.
+           -W NMEA     Collapse escapes, append checksum, and write to DEVICE.
            -V          Print release, vintage, and revision on standard output.
            -b BPS      Use BPS bits per second for DEVICE.
            -c          Wait for DCD to be asserted (requires -D and implies -m).